 Below I’ll share with you what I’ve learned about designing digital properties.
 And if you’re not a Fortune-anything marketer with a ginormous budget, please read on, because, well that’s not what good design is all about.

-Since you’re a reader of Big Brand System, you recognize and appreciate the importance of design.
+Since you’re a reader of the articles on this website, you recognize and appreciate the importance of design.
 Why is good design so important?
 Look around.
 Everyone is starting something.
 There are millions of websites, blogs, apps and ideas out there — and good design is a necessary differentiator in not only catching our attention but in keeping it.

 Building anything online is about either functionality or content, with design being the layer that people interact with.
 Design is also your brand.